ghacks Technology News

 Turn Off Computer Hardware With A Single Click

 Rarst inspired me to take a closer look at the command line utility devcon which has been created by Microsoft.
-Devcon is basically a command line version of the Windows Device Manager.
-We recently published an energy saving article that contained a tip to disable computer hardware to save power which is especially useful for mobile computer systems like laptops or netbooks.
+Devcon is a command line version of the Windows Device Manager.

 It is possible to write a simple batch script that can turn computer hardware off.
-Might be a handy for users who connect their mobile computer to a power source and use it on the road as well.
+Might be a handy for users who connect their mobile computer to a power source, and use it on the road as well.
 They would simply turn off the unnecessary computer hardware on the road and turn it on again once it is connected to a power source again.

 • Audio Devices